rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-009/index.md

 Welcome to the ninth issue of the Rust GameDev Workgroup’s monthly newsletter.
 [Rust] is a systems language pursuing the trifecta: safety, concurrency, and speed.
 These goals are well-aligned with game development.
 We hope to build an inviting ecosystem for anyone wishing to use Rust in their development process!
 Want to get involved?
 [Join the Rust GameDev working group!][join]

+You can follow the newsletter creation process by watching [the coordination issues][coordination].
 Want something mentioned in the next newsletter?
 [Send us a pull request][pr].
 Feel free to send PRs about your own projects!